olemoudi/olemoudi.github.io/_posts/2018-11-13-Why-you-cannot-battle-Phishing-with-user-awareness-campaigns.md

 I know anti-phishing is a business that feeds a lot of people but the way this war is fought today just seems off to me.

-irst, I differentiate targeted phishing campaigns (usually APTs) from massive or moderately massive phishing.
+First, I differentiate targeted phishing campaigns (usually APTs) from massive or moderately massive phishing.
 I don't think I need to point out why you can't fight the former with awareness.

 Massive phishing is like mail spam: Cheap, risk-free and thrives under big numbers.
 1 victim for each 100 targets might seem a low turnover but if you have 100k targets from the same bank figures suddenly get grimmer, while staying cheap for the phisher.
 But 1% is sooo distant from real world figures for phishing click-through from regular users.
 In one of my past gigs we conducted regular internal phishing on employees massively.
 Click-through never went below 10%.